goschtl/zope/zope.generic/trunk/src/zope/generic/informationprovider/README.txt

 Information providers are configurable.
 The configurations mechanism is used to provide additional configurations in a generic manner too.
-A configuration is declared by a configuration schema providing IConfigurationType:
+A configuration is declared by a configuration schema providing IConfiguration:

     >>> from zope.schema import TextLine